Sue Roffey

 Sue (Suzanna) Roffey is a teacher, educational psychologist, academic and author.
-She is Honorary Associate Professor at University College London and Western Sydney University, and an Affiliate of the Institute of Wellbeing in Cambridge, UK.
+She is Honorary Associate Professor at University College London and an Affiliate of the Institute of Wellbeing in Cambridge, UK.
 She is a Fellow of the British Psychological Society (FBPsS), and a Fellow of the Royal Society of Arts (FRSA).
-She is a member of the advisory board of the Carnegie Centre of Excellence for Mental Health in Schools, and a past member of the editorial board of Educational and Child Psychology.
+She is a member of the advisory board of the Carnegie Centre of Excellence for Mental Health in Schools, a member of the Steering Group for the Global Citizenship Foundation’s International Conference on Transformative Education 2025 for Human and Planetary Flourishing, a member of the Expert Group for the OECD’s project New Perspectives on Childhood, and a past member of the editorial board of Educational and Child Psychology.
 She was the founder of Wellbeing Australia.

 Career

 Sue Roffey trained as a teacher, and spent most of her teaching career working with students experiencing emotional, social and behavioural challenges.
 After a master's degree in the education of children with special needs at the University College London Institute of Education, she went on to qualify there as an educational psychologist.
 She worked as an educational psychologist in Essex and in the London Borough of Haringey, finishing as the principal psychologist.
 After completing her doctorate in educational psychology at UEL, she moved to Australia, and subsequently began teaching on the training course for school counsellors at the University of Western Sydney (UWS).
 As her writing and external training developed she moved to an adjunct position at UWS and began working internationally.
 Roffey has developed Circle Solutions, a framework for social and emotional learning based in the ASPIRE principles of Agency, Safety, Positivity, Inclusion, Respect and Equity.
-This is now used internationally and is the subject of two books to be published by Routledge in 2024.
+This is now used internationally and is the subject of two books published by Routledge in 2024.
 Dr Roffey is teaching modules on the Masters of Applied Positive Psychology in Reykjavik, Iceland and at Anglia Ruskin University in Cambridge (Education) and at the University of East London (Childhood).
-Her work on Creating the World We Want to Live In has led to podcasts with Professor Isaac Prilleltensky and a strong interest in promoting an education system that works for all young people in the 21st Century.
+Her work on Creating the World We Want to Live In has led to podcasts with Professor Isaac Prilleltensky and a strong interest in promoting an education system that works for all young people in the 21st century.
+In 2024 the UK National Association for Pastoral Care in Education awarded her for Outstanding Contribution to Pastoral Care.